adonisjs/v5-docs/content/api/database/query-builder.md

   or (
     "users"."id" = "user_logins"."account_id" AND "user_logins"."created_at" > ?
   )
-*/
 ```

-[/comment]

-The `join` method uses the **inner join** by default.
-However, you can use one of the following methods to use a more suitable join for your query.
+The `join` method uses the **inner join** by default, and you can use a different join using one of the following available methods.

 - `leftJoin`
 - `leftOuterJoin`